rufaidem/no-redirect/README.md

 3)boom use got access to admin page with out authorization

-we can bypass all the website using noredirect
+we can't bypass all the website using noredirect

 try to understand things